 The Internet has gotten us used to lightspeed communications, but be patient.
 From time to time, mail servers are subject to spam attacks.
 This results in a backlog in mail delivery that can take up to two hours to catch-up to.
 Other times, it can be you're correspondant's SMTP connection that is experiencing problems and delays.

-Be patient but while waiting, make sure to check your own computer's spam filter and antivirus software and that your correspondent has indeed sent the e-mail to the right address.
+If you benefit from our email spam filtering service, make sure to check your spam filter and that your correspondent has indeed sent the e-mail to the *right* address.
+Typos are common.

 If you benefit from our email spam filtering service: